 Plastic bags were introduced to our society in 1977.
 Since then, these bags have become a crutch in our use-and-toss culture.
 We expect them everywhere we make purchases.
 More than 98 percent of them are thrown away and end up in a landfill after being used for 20 minutes.

 Many counties and cities across the country are starting to pass plastic bag taxes, meaning for every plastic bag you need at a store you are charged for it, usually between $0.05 and $0.25.
 After Washington, D.C., enacted a plastic bag tax, they saw a 72 percent reduction in plastic bag litter cleaned up in the Potomac River!
 I wonder if Lake Erie would benefit the same.

-I know many of you are wondering what you’ll use for walking the dog, but I’m sure you end up with plenty of plastic bags (from bread products, newspapers and other items) that can be used for dog clean-up.
+I know many of you are wondering what you’ll use for walking the dog, but I’m sure you end up with plenty of plastic bags (from bread products, newspapers, etc.) that can be used for dog clean-up.
 Not to mention, I haven’t taken a plastic bag from a store in more than a year, but they still end up at my house!
 People use them to bring something over, or kids bring them from school, etc. There is no shortage of pet clean-up options here despite never getting plastic bags from the store.

 What else can you do?
-Write your County Councilman/woman and let them know you are concerned about this issue.
-In Bay Village and Westlake, our County Council representative is Dave Greenspan, firstname.lastname@example.org.
+Write to your County Councilmember, Nan Baker in Westlake and Bay Village.
+Let her know you are concerned about this issue.
 Maybe someday Cuyahoga County or even the entire state can institute a plastic/disposable bag tax.
 In the meantime, please bring your own!
 This is important, and yet another simple step you can take that makes a difference for the environment.